zjruff/pycnet-audio/docs/index.rst

 Installation
 ============

 pycnet-audio can be installed from the `Python Package Index <https://pypi.org/>`_ using the ``pip`` tool, which comes bundled with all modern Python distributions.
 You will need Python version 3.8, and to use the program in full, you will also need to install `SoX <https://sourceforge.net/projects/sox/>`_.
 To simplify setup and dependency management, we recommend using a dedicated Conda environment.
-A conda environment is essentially a self-contained Python installation that can be created, configured, and deleted without affecting the operation of other software on your system.
-Conda environments can also be readily "cloned," which makes it easy to set up identical environments on multiple machines.
+Conda environments are essentially self-contained Python installations that can be created, configured, and deleted without affecting the operation of other software on your system.
+They can also be readily "cloned," which makes it straightforward to set up identical environments on multiple machines.

 To set up a Conda environment, you will need to install either Anaconda or Miniconda.
 We recommend using Miniconda, which is designed to be lightweight and modular, whereas Anaconda is a fairly heavy-duty suite containing a variety of scientific software, most of which is not relevant for our purposes.